SamirIngley/Desktop-Profiles/README.md

 4. For a list of the available flags, type `go run desk.go -help`

+## :earth_africa: Install as an Executable: (better option)
-** Cherry on top: If you'd like to allow this tool to work globally and without having to type `go run desk.go` every time, let's make it an executable and add it to your path, it's easy: once you download this repo, cd into it and type `go build`.
+Do this to access the app from anywhere and have an easier command

+1. Once you download this repo, cd into it and type `go build`.
 This will create a binary file called desk.

-Go to the detailed instructions link in step 0, and in that link go through step 5 to make sure your GOPATH in the ~/.bash_profile is created properly.
-Now we add the executable to your bin file with the command `go install`.
-Now you should have access to this executable globally and instead of typing `go run main.go` before all your commands, just type `desk` instead!
-Woohoo!
-Let the convenience begin.
+2. Go to the detailed instructions link in step 0, and in that link go through step 5 to make sure your GOPATH in the ~/.bash_profile is created properly.

+3. Make sure you're directly inside this DesktopProfiles directory you downloaded.
+Now we add the executable to your bin file with the command `go install`

+4. You should have access to this executable globally - instead of typing `go run main.go` before all your commands, just type `desk` instead!

 ## :mega: Commands: